WHAT IS STRABISMUS AND LAZY EYE?

 Early diagnosis of strabismus is essential in preventing irreversible vision loss later in life.
 Strabismus treatment aims to improve the eyes’ alignment and correct the resulting vision loss (amblyopia).
 Amblyopia is regarded clinically as a 2-line difference from best-corrected visual acuity in a structurally healthy eye.

 Strabismus is one of the most common eye conditions affecting up to 5% of the Australian population.
-Prisms are used to measure the degree of the strabismus and double vision.
+Prisms are used to measure the degree of strabismus and double vision.

 All of the muscles in each eye must be coordinated by the brain for binocular vision to function.

 Complex neural networks which link numerous structures.
 Interactions exist between these structures within each system separately, as well as between both systems.
 The ideal is for the best possible acuity of each eye, binocular (stereoscopic) vision, alignment of the eyes and accurate movements and saccades.

-Strabismus may have sensory and/or motor origins from the peripheral and/or central nervous sysyem (brain and spinal cord ) Peripheral origin is at the level of the oculomotor muscles themselves or their innervation.
+Strabismus may have sensory and/or motor origins from the peripheral and/or central nervous system (brain and spinal cord ) Peripheral origin is at the level of the oculomotor muscles themselves or their innervation.

 Often the squint or lazy eye at birth has its extraocular muscle imbalance associated with uncorrected hypermetropic refractive error.

 In this type of strabismus, the eyes turn inward when the child focuses the eyes to see clearly.
 This crossing may occur when focusing at a distance, up close or both.

-Signs such as gait disturbance, nystagmus, decreased visual acuity or diplopia is relevant.
+Signs such as gait disturbance, nystagmus, decreased visual acuity or diplopia are relevant.
 The pattern of symptoms is important, such as whether the strabismus is constant or intermittent.
-If intermittent, consider whether the symptoms have been changing in frequency, and whether they are dependent on direction of gaze, or exaggerated by fatigue
+If intermittent, consider whether the symptoms have been changing in frequency and whether they are dependent on the direction of gaze, or exaggerated by fatigue

 These muscle imbalances can be best diagnosed by the Hess Screen, the latest versions of which can be conducted by computer technology.